Faculty Director of Sears think[box]

 Working Conditions

-Duties will require working with various manual and computer-controlled machines and processes, laser cutting and engraving and manipulating a range of polymeric, and wood-based materials.
-None of the processes or materials will present any toxic hazards.
-The duties of the position will involve occasional travel supporting students in external competitions and working flexible hours in the evenings and weekends.
+Duties will require working with various manual and computer-controlled machines within a shop setting; handling a range of paints and coatings; and machining or manipulating a range of ferrous, non-ferrous, polymeric, and wood-based materials.
+Personal protective equipment (PPE) will be supplied for any hazardous duties.
+The duties of the position will involve occasional travel and working flexible hours in the evenings and weekends.